 She hasn’t worn it in almost ten years because it doesn’t feel comfortable.
 She says her least favorite thing about the dress is that it feels too low on the bust, like it presses her breasts flat.
 In part one, we talk about how to fix that problem.

 My least favorite thing about this dress is the open back neckline and how it does not enhance the best parts of Betty’s figure!

 Ways to adjust an open back that shows too much skin is the main topic of today’s video.
 This is an issue many women have to deal with when buying a used or off-the-rack dress of any style.

-Which offers better bust support and looks better: a bra strap or criss cross straps?
+Which offers better bust support and looks better on an open back: a bra strap or criss cross straps?